CODE-CRUNCH-CLUB/.github/profile/README.md

 ---

-## 🌐 Welcome to Code Crunch
+## 🌐 About Code Crunch
 Code Crunch is bridging global innovation with local engagement, offering a dynamic platform open to all university students, regardless of major—no prior experience required!
 Freshmen, graduates, and alumni from any university are welcome 🌍.
 Join us to break down barriers in technology, participate in hands-on coding workshops, collaborate on community-driven projects, and prepare for the future through immersive virtual and on-campus experiences.

-Whether you’re joining us via our virtual Zoom sessions from anywhere in the world or in person right here at Florida International University, we provide the resources, mentorship, and community you need to grow as a coder and innovator.
+Whether you're joining us via our virtual Zoom sessions from anywhere in the world or in person right here at Florida International University, we provide the resources, mentorship, and community you need to grow as a coder and innovator.

-Let’s innovate together!
+Let's innovate together!
 Built and led by students, for students.

 ### 🌟 Join the Movement:
 #CodeCrunch #CodeCrunchFIU #DiversityInTech #InclusiveTech #LeadershipOpportunities #FIUTechCommunity #WomenInSTEM #LGBTQInTech #LatinxInTech #BlackInTech #AAPIsInTech #TechLeadership #JoinOurTeam #FIUInnovation #TechForEveryone #EmpowerTech #FutureLeaders #HackerCulture #CodeYourFuture #TechDiversity #FIUPanthers #STEMOpportunities #BuildYourFuture #LeadWithCode #PanthersInTech

 ---

-## 🎯 Activities
+## 🎯 Our Core Curriculum
-Our **Crunch Portfolio** includes the following nine dynamic courses:
+Our **Crunch Portfolio** includes the following dynamic courses:
 1. 🎨 **Human-Computer Interaction (HCI) Design**
 2. 🖌️ **Figma for UI/UX Prototyping**
 3. 🌐 **GitHub for Version Control**